-5.15.3.2 Schema definition
+1.10.2.3.2 Schema definition

-As we foresaid, the What-If analysis requires some modification on the database.
+As we foresaid, the What-If analysis requires some changes in the database.
 The first step is to create a new table in the database to store the named version of the modified data.
 The user will then change the values of the cube; it is then mandatory to create a new table with a structure similar to the analysed cube and a new table (wbversion) that will contain the versioning of the definitions set in the analysis.